 Shelley Geballe, JD, MPH

-Attorney Geballe is the founding President of CT Voices for Children and is now its Distinguished Senior Fellow.
-A former civil rights attorney and founding member of Yale's Center for Interdisciplinary Research on AIDS (CIRA), she teaches at Yale Law School and Yale School of Public Health.
-Her publications include “Forgotten Children of the AIDS Epidemic” (Yale University Press, 1995).
+Attorney Geballe is on the faculty of Yale School of Public Health and Yale Law School, where she teaches courses in public health law, health disparities, and legislative advocacy.
+A co-founder of CT Voices for Children and its President until 2008, she now serves as its Distinguished Senior Fellow.
+A former civil rights attorney, Geballe was a founding member of Yale's Center for Interdisciplinary Research on AIDS (CIRA) and has done national and international consulting in the areas of public health and AIDS law.
+Her publications include "Forgotten Children of the AIDS Epidemic" (Yale University Press, 1995).

 Mr. McGinley of New London was Editorial Page Editor of The Day for more than 25 years.
 He was president of the National Conference of Editorial Writers in 1998 and the New England Society of Newspaper Editors in 1992.
 He served as a Pulitzer Prize juror in 2004 and 2005.
 He was a member of the Task Force on Minorities in the Newspaper Business and established a New England jobs bank for minorities.
 He is a past president of the Connecticut Council on Freedom of Information and serves on that board, as well as the board of the Connecticut Foundation for Open Government.
 He was the first James Clendinen Fellow in Critical Writing at the University of South Florida, received the Stephen Collins Award for FOI causes in Connecticut and the Yankee Quill Award from the Academy of New England Journalists.